 Basic Medical Sciences Learning Facilitator, GEMS Program

-Prior to joining GUSOM, Dr. Kaingo was involved in clinical practice as an internist, and he also worked as an administrator in a healthcare management firm.
-He continues to also work as a medical educator in several institutions of higher learning within the Washington, DC metro area, where he continues to teach students in the basic medical science subjects.
+Prior to joining the GEMS program, Dr. Kaingo was involved in clinical practice as an internist.
+He has also worked on advisory boards of different international healthcare management firms in the Washington, DC area.
+He continues to also work as a lecturer in several institutions of higher learning within the Washington, DC area.